 Can Anyone Get Bail?

 Not all defendants are automatically entitled to bail.
 The nature of the crime in question plays a big part in determining whether a person remains incarcerated or not.
-For particularly heinous crimes, such as murder, the court is highly unlikely to offer a defendant the option to post bail.
-Additionally, if the detainee poses a threat to the safety of others or if there is a concern that the detainee may flee the jurisdiction, bail will most certainly be denied.
-On the other hand, it is possible for some detainees to be released immediately without being required to wait to see a judge.
+For particularly heinous crimes, such as murder, the court is doubtful to offer a defendant the option to post bail.
+Additionally, if the detainee poses a threat to others’ safety or is concerned that the detainee may flee the jurisdiction, bail will most certainly be denied.
+On the other hand, some detainees can be released immediately without waiting to see a judge.
 In many jurisdictions, there is a predetermined list of bail amounts for particular crimes.
 For other crimes, bail may be determined on a case-by-case basis.
 (What if you never committed a crime?
 Check out But I’m Innocent!
 What to Do If You’re Charged With a Crime You Didn’t Commit.)

 How Does a Judge Decide Whether to Release Someone on Bail?

-In most cases, detainees are required to attend a hearing before a judge within four to six hours of their arrest; however, this does vary from state to state, and the wait can be up to 48 hours.
-This hearing is a detainee’s opportunity to explain to the judge why he or she should set a very low bail or eliminate the requirement for bail altogether.
+In most cases, detainees must attend a hearing before a judge within four to six hours of their arrest; however, this does vary from state to state, and the wait can be up to 48 hours.
+This hearing is a detainee’s opportunity to explain to the judge why he or she should set a very low bail or eliminate the requirement for bail.
 If the defendant has retained an attorney (or had one appointed), he or she will make these representations on the defendant’s behalf.
 Judges are not allowed to make decisions based on public opinion or media commentary, but there are several factors that they are obliged to take into account:

 - The defendant’s criminal history and prior appearances in court.
 If defendants are past offenders or if they have a history of failing to appear for court, they are often assigned a high bail or no bail at all.